juanchops/Rick-Morty/README.md

+# Actually, this is more like a branch of another repository to play around.
 # Ricky and Morty

 _Este proyecto consiste en la realización y maquetación del Front End, la cual estará consumiendo una API de Ricky and Morty [RickyandMorty](https://rickandmortyapi.com/)_